midilab/uCtrl/README.md

 Use this module to create midi controllers or any other user interface with potentiometers.

-This module can handle single ADC ports on your microcontroller or multiplexed ADC port via 4051 or 4067 CI.
+This module can handle single ADC ports on your microcontroller or multiplexed ADC ports via 4051 or 4067 CI.

 [AIN 8 Potentiometers Schematic](https://github.com/midilab/uMODULAR/blob/master/lib/pot8.pdf)
 [AIN 16 Potentiometers Schematic](https://github.com/midilab/uMODULAR/blob/master/lib/pot16.pdf)